 ‘Creativity is contagious.
 Pass it on.’
 Albert Einstein

 On september 23th and 24th we traveled to Madrid to present WCU labour through our creative lab project “Letters to the World”.
-This activity is a proposal that WCU and SUYAY ONGD have developed together in collaboration with Continue reading “Letters to the World in Spain”
+This activity is a proposal that WCU and SUYAY ONGD have developed together in collaboration with Continue reading “Letters to the World in Madrid”

 After our successful workshop and art installation in Kristiansand last summer, WCU arranged the last “Letters to the World” workshop and exhibition of 2017 at the public library in Trondheim (Folkebiblioteket).
 The two days workshop event took place at the public workshop (Folkeverkstedet) and a little exhibition will remain until Christmass holidays break.